ivcylc/ivcylc/README.md

 - Bridge-SR

 **Currently Working on:**
-- Audio, speech, and music generation and enhancement
+- Audio, speech and music generation and enhancement